 (7) Davidson Township and Coddle Creek Township in Iredell County.

-These facilities are subject to reasonably available control technology requirements under this Section and shall comply with these requirements in accordance with Rule .0909 of this Section through use of Rule .0951 of this Section and with Rule .0958 of this Section.
+These facilities are subject to reasonably available control technology requirements under this Section and shall comply with these requirements in 15A NCAC 02D .0909 through .0951 and with 15A NCAC 02D .0958.

 (g) If any county or part of a county to which this Section applies is later designated in 40 CFR 81.334 as attainment and becomes a maintenance area for the 1997 8-hour ozone standard, all sources in that county or part of county subject to Paragraph (f) of this Rule that achieved compliance in accordance with Rule .0909 of this Section shall continue to comply with this Section.
 Facilities with potential to emit less than 100 tons of volatile organic compounds per year for that the compliance date in Rule .0909 of this Section has not passed before redesignation of the area to attainment for the 1997 ozone standard shall comply in accordance with Paragraph (h) of this Rule.